RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 ### What is possible already?

-A couple of synthesizer-ish things can already be done with the standard sampler-ish features.
+A couple of synthesizer-ish things can already be done with the standard sampler-ish features without actually adding any dedicated sound generator "effects".
 Among these are:

-- A simple oscillator can be set up by just loading a single cycle waveform file and setting the loops appropriately, so a simple oscillator with arbitrary waveform is already covered.
-This should allow us to produce a wide range of typical synthesizer sounds.
+- A simple oscillator can be set up by just loading a single cycle waveform file and setting the loop appropriately, so a simple oscillator with arbitrary waveform is already covered.
+Together with the filter(s), this should allow us to produce a wide range of typical subtractive synthesizer sounds.
+Of course, we can also use multiple such oscillators, detune them to produce beating and supersaw sounds.
+A highpass filter may be beneficial to get the typical curved analog-like sawtooth (and square) shapes.
+A midi controller could be routed to the tune opcodes of the oscillators to control the supersaw's "Detune"

 - The filter (in bandpass mode) with keytracking of 100% and a white noise input sample can be used to synthesize "whistle" sounds.
-A second bandpass with possible a different resonance setting can be used to further shape the attack
+A second bandpass with possible a different resonance setting can be used to further shape the attack.

+- The equalizers can be used to apply formant-like spectral peaks and anti-formant-like troughs to any source signal.

+- A sample containing an impulse-like signal (possibly just a single value of 1 followed by all zeros) can be fed into the filter(s) with high resonance settings.
+The resonating filters will produce decaying sinusoids.
+When keytracking is at 100%, these resonance "blips" are musically playable.

 ### What else could be needed?

-  - Another interesting unit could be a comb filter with feedback
+  - Another interesting unit could be a comb filter with feedback and possibly a lowpass in the feedback patch.
+With an impulse like input, we could synthesize Karplus-Strong like "plucked string" sounds.
+When we introduce a flanger unit, we should have an eye on enabling such things in addition to the usual "flanging".
+It would primarily be a flanger but could be abused as Karplus-Strong synthesizer.

+  - We may need to allow the layer to have a ring-out phase where the RegionPlayer keeps playing for some specified amount of time even after the sample has finished.

+  - LFOs could be allowed to produce audio-rate signals and have keytracking of their frequencies.
+    When routed to pitch, we could mock frequency modulation synthesis.
+When the input sample is a square wave, maybe we can also mock pulse-width modulation.
+We would need a linear mode of operation of the pitch LFO - I'm not sure, what sfz wants.
+If sfz prescribes logarithmic pitch modulation for the pitch LFO, we may introduce another opcode to switch that.

+  - A reverb algo with an impulsive input sample could be used to create noise-burst like source signals which could be shaped further by key-tracked comb and/or bandpass filters.
+Maybe a series of narrow peak equalizers can be used instead of bandpasses.

+   - Maybe we could have modal filter bank available as effect algorithm.
+With impulse and/or noisy inputs, we could do some modal synthesis.

 Misc Ideas